VanuatuN/Group3/README.md

 ### Acknowledgments

 This model is based on the widely accepted Lennard-Jones potential and may require further customization for specific applications.
-Please refer to relevant literature and consult experts in the field for a more accurate representation of liquid argon properties in your simulations.